openid/fapi/oauth-v2-jarm.md

 {mainmatter}

-# Abstract

-This specification defines a JWT-based mode for encoding OAuth 2.0 authorization responses.
-It enables clients to receive authorization response parameters in a signed and optionally encrypted JWT format, providing enhanced security through message integrity, sender authentication, audience restriction, and protection from mix-up attacks.

 # Introduction

 This document defines a new JWT-based mode to encode OAuth authorization responses.
 Clients are enabled to request